 Micromanagement is the ugly stepchild of “paralysis by analysis” … but a more lethal variation.

 By micromanaging a task, and not really delegating it, the other person will never take ownership of the assignment.
-He quickly learns that it won’t be long before he hears from you again about how he’s doing, what he should be doing, why it isn’t done yet, etc.
+They quickly learn that it won’t be long before they hear from you again about how they’re doing, what they should be doing, why it isn’t done yet, etc.

 What you’re really doing is giving the other person a crutch that sends the wrong message: I really got this for you (so it’s okay to limp along).

-As a result, the project is not moving forward as quickly or as effectively as it could because they know you’re standing by to grab it when it falls … and maybe never wanted to give it up in the first place.
+As a result, the project won’t move forward as quickly or as effectively as it could because they know you’re standing by to grab it when it falls … and maybe never wanted to give it up in the first place.